 Once the corner flags were in their rightful place, the game started.

 2. You can’t score a goal directly from a throw-in

 This rule is for those long throwers out there.
-If you get a goal from that long throw-in, hold off on the celebrations.
+Hold off on the celebrations if you get a goal from that long throw-in.

 3. A goal kick doesn’t have to leave the 18-yard box to be in play

 On a goal kick, the ball doesn’t have to leave the 18-yard box to be in play.
 The ball is in play once the goalie touches it and moves position.
 This is different from the old rule where the ball had to leave the 18-yard box to be in play.

 The newer rule has impacted the game.
 It suits teams that like to build play from the back.
 But it can also help forwards.

 - Think of it this way.
 You’re a forward waiting outside the box for the goalie to take a goal kick.
 The goalie miskicks the ball, and it doesn’t leave the 18-yard box.
 You run in and shot the ball into the goal.

 Is the goal allowed?
 Yes, because the ball was in play from the goal kick once it moved position.
 Under the old rule, the goal would’ve been disallowed because the ball didn’t leave the 18-yard box.